kumu/docs/other/changelabs.md

 ## Getting Started

 This guide provides instructions for using Kumu in the ChangeLabs process and Stanford's ENVRES 380 "Collaborating with the Future: Launching Large Scale Sustainable Transformations.""
 To follow these instructions, you'll need access to a project with the [ChangeLabs Project Blueprint](/images/kumu-changelabs-template.json) (if you don't have access to an existing project, download the blueprint file and import into a new, blank project).
-The ChangeLabs project blueprint is built off of our casual loop systems template but also predefines a number of maps, views, and attribute settings not available in the standard template.
+The ChangeLabs project blueprint is built off of our casual loop systems template but also predefines a number of maps, views, and fields not available in the standard template.

 The ChangeLabs blueprint includes the following maps: